robindrew/robindrew-arduino/README.md

 # robindrew-arduino
 Controller API for the Arduino

+### Dependencies
+This library is dependent on the [RXTX](http://rxtx.qbang.org/wiki/index.php/Main_Page) library for Java.
+This provides the means with which you can communicate with devices like the Arduino across the COM port.

+### Sketch File
+The sketch used by this API is simple and well documented.
+It is intended to be loaded on to the Arduino once and then all subsequent interaction uses the commands built in to the sketch.
+View the sketch source [here](https://github.com/robindrew/robindrew-arduino/blob/master/src/main/arduino/jrl/jrl.ino).

-### Quick Start
+### Commands
-The following example demostrates how to connect to the board (it can be an UNO or MEGA), and then issue a few simple commands to get the on board LED flashing.

 There are a number of commands available.
 All the basic commands for reading and writing to pins are included, but also some more advanced commands are available too:

 * PinMode